fishsizeproject/CPUEcourse/index.md

 ![course_image](./images/course_image.png)

-This short course is aimed at introducing researchers to fisheries data analysis using linear models (LM), general linear models (GLM) and general linear mixed models (GLMM) in the R working environment.
+This short course is aimed at introducing researchers to fisheries data analysis using linear models (LM), generalized linear models (GLM) and generalized linear mixed models (GLMM) in the R working environment.
 Scientific monitoring and artisanal, commercial or recreational fish catch data is often used to assess population status, but such data are usually complex and require careful standardisation.